3 years full-time (plus optional placement year)

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during term time.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

-The School of Politics, Economics and Philosophy is located in Derwent College, on Campus West.
-Teaching on this course takes place at various locations across Campus West including Vanbrugh, Derwent and the newly opened Spring Lane Building.
+The School of Philosophy, Politics and Economics is located in Derwent College, on Campus West.
+Teaching on this course takes place at various locations across Campus West including Vanbrugh, Derwent and the Spring Lane Building.